The task you keep avoiding is probably the one that matters most

 - The eat that frog method means completing your most important, most difficult task first each day.

-- Task completion bias drives people toward easy tasks for quick dopamine hits, hurting long-term output [1].
+- Task completion preference (TCP) drives people toward easy tasks for quick wins, hurting performance over time [1].

 - The famous frog quote traces to Nicolas Chamfort (circa 1795), not Mark Twain [2].